Harrison M. Hayford: Life and education

 Harrison Hayford was born in Belfast, Maine, son of Ralph Hayford (1881 - 1945) and Marjorie Chase Hayford.
 He had two sisters, Viola (Glass), and Marion, who died of tuberculosis as a child.

 Hayford's early life was spent on the Hayford Farm, which was established in 1821 and was in 1859 made the town Poorhouse Farm.
 The family prospered in business, construction, and dairy farming.
 The Hayford Block held a ballroom and theater in the center of town.
 Ralph Hayford, his father, was one of seven children (of eight).
 After his mother died shortly after childbirth in 1891, Ralph took over responsibility from his bereaved father, Loretto, and remained on the farm to support and educate his four younger siblings.

 One of Hayford's students later speculated that his love of story and language was nurtured by listening to the retired seamen who were taken into the poorhouse.
 The farm was auctioned by the county in the 1920s, however, when the family could not pay the taxes.
-Hayford attended a one-room school where his mother was the teacher, then graduated from Crosby High School in 1937.
+Hayford attended a one-room school where his mother was the teacher, then graduated from Crosby High School in 1934.

-He entered Tufts College, where he earned bachelor's degree in English in 1938.
-He earned a master's degree there in 1940 with a thesis on the relation of social themes and religious values in American poetry.
+He entered Tufts College, where he earned bachelor's degree in English in 1938 and a master's degree in 1940, with a thesis on the relation of social themes and religious values in American poetry.
 His undergraduate roommate was the poet John Ciardi.
 Their shared interest in poetry was sharpened by John Holmes, a nationally respected poet who taught at Tufts.
 Holmes held a weekly poetry reading and discussion session in his apartment, where Hayford and Ciardi met Josephine Bosworth Wishart, a graduate student whom both courted.
 In the spring of 1938 Hayford and Wishart eloped by street-car to Providence, where they married.